brucelok/mkdocs/README.md

 ```
 $ docker exec -it <container_id> /bin/bash
 ```
-then change any config you want in `mkdocs.yml` and `docs/`.
+then you may change any config in `mkdocs.yml` and `docs/`.
 The Mkdocs process will automatically pick up the changes you made.

 ### 2. Change from source codes
 One can also change the `mkdocs.yml` and `docs/` where you clone the project, then re-run `mkdockerize.sh`.
 However the existing pod will be killed, and started new one with new config.